Alexander Zverev: 2024: United Cup champion, two Masters titles and French Open final

-At the 2024 Rolex Paris Masters, Zverev defeated Tallon Griekspoor, Arthur Fils, and Stefanos Tsitsipas to set up a semifinal clash with former champion Holger Rune.
+At the Paris Masters, Zverev defeated Tallon Griekspoor, Arthur Fils, and Stefanos Tsitsipas to set up a semifinal clash with former champion Holger Rune.
 He won the match in straight sets to reach the final for the second time at this event.
-Zverev defeated home crowd favorite Ugo Humbert in the final to clinch his second Masters 1000 trophy of the season and the World No. 2 ranking.
+Zverev defeated home crowd favorite Ugo Humbert in the final to clinch his second Masters title of the season and the world No. 2 ranking.
 Zverev won all three of his group matches at the ATP Finals to reach the semifinals, where he lost to Taylor Fritz in a deciding set tie-break.